 The platform you choose to launch on can also have a big impact on costs.
 Since iOS and Android use different languages, developing both doubles the cost.
 If you are looking to keep the cost down, you may want to consider launching your app on one platform only, for example iOS or Android.
 Another option is to develop a hybrid app using HTML5, which is cross-platform.
 To help you decide which is platform is most suitable for your app, we have written an article called 'The Pros and Cons of Native, HTML5 and hybrid apps'.

-Once you have decided on what platform to use, it is important to think about the smaller details.
+Once you have decided what platform to use, it is important to think about the smaller details.
 In terms of your app's functionality, think closely about the user journey.
 Does your app need a login feature or a screen that enables users to create a personal profile?
-Does it need messenger, or a GPS location tracker?
+Does it need a messaging service or a GPS location tracker?
 These features all take time and more importantly, money.

-We recommend that the first version of any app should be stripped back to just the essential features, to ensure it is approved during the submission process and to keep costs down.
-This is called the MVP (Minimum Viable Product), an app with the minimum functionality possible whilst still providing the solution your app is designed for.
+We recommend that the first version of any app should be stripped back to just the essential features, to ensure it is approved by the store during the submission process and to keep costs down.
+This is called the MVP (Minimum Viable Product), it is an app with the minimum functionality possible whilst still providing a solution for users.
 Once you have decided on your app's basic functionality it will be easier to provide a good idea of how much your project will cost.

-Red C offer a prototype app service, which acts as a useful pre-investment.
-A protoype app is essentially a mockup of your app, including the designs, wireframes and basic functionality.
+Red C offer a Discovery and Design package which acts as a useful pre-investment.
+This involves carrying out detailed user research and using this to create a mockup of your app, including sketches, wireframes, and a UI and branding kit.
+We then put these together to create an interactive prototype that shows your apps basic functionality.
 This provides a valuable insight into what the app will look like and how it will work.
 More importantly, it is also a way to gauge an estimate of how much it will cost to build.

-Marketing your app is essential, due to the competitive nature of the App Store.
+Marketing your app is also essential, due to the competitive nature of the App Store.
 Therefore, you should set aside 30% of your total investment for marketing your app.
-Updates and maintenance will be required beyond development, so remember these additional costs.
+Don't forget, that updates and maintenance will also be required beyond development, so remember these additional costs.
 (Take a look at Red C's App+ service here.)

-To summarize, the cost of developing an app will depend on a number of factors and can vary from app to app.
+To summarize, the cost of developing an app will depend on a number of factors.
 Beyond this article, the Red C team have a wealth of experience and are more than happy to discuss the estimation process further with you.
-Get in touch with Red C, we can work with you to finalise your requirements and then provide you with an estimated cost.
+Get in touch with Red C today so we can work with you to finalise your requirements and provide you with an estimated cost.